Understanding Day Programs

 Seems not to be safe on his or her own or feels uncertain and anxious about being alone.

-Evaluating Adult Day programs
+Evaluating Adult Day Programs

 Once you identify a center that seems to meet your loved one’s needs, the next step is to visit the center.